 How Do I Improve My Time Management?

-In this post, you will gain seven insights that will help to improve your time management system.
+In this post, you will gain seven insights that will help to improve how you manage your time.
 Before you begin reading these insights please know that ‘Information without application is just entertainment’.
 In other words, don’t read this unless you are going to do something about it.
 If despite reading this you are not going to do anything to improve your time management skills, stop now.
 Save yourself the time and get back to work!
 If you are going to do something with what you read, then please read on.

 Start to Improve Your Time Management by Forming New Habits

 Habits are essential for us to be able to function efficiently.
 Unfortunately, some are good and some are not so good.
-The time management system that you have created through years of working on it, albeit subconsciously, have formed habits, habits that are hard to break.
+The system of time managing that you have created through years of working on it, albeit subconsciously, have formed habits, habits that are hard to break.

 1. Create a New Habit